strider73/jenkins-docker-compose/README.md

 # jenkins-docker-compose

-Jenkins Docker Compose Setup Guide for AdventureuTube Project !!!
+Jenkins Docker Compose Setup Guide for AdventureTube Project!

+As a second step of the DevOps job (after successfully dockerizing the AdventureTube microservice), I need a more sophisticated auto-deploy process from the development environment to the test environment, publishing to my Raspberry Pi server (current production server, future test server for the QA process).

+There will be one more additional step to publish to AWS later on!

-* How I setup  jenkins in 4 main aspect
+  * How I set up Jenkins in 4 main aspects:

      1. SSL (HTTPS Setup):
          Since I’ve mapped port 8443 for HTTPS in Docker Compose, Jenkins needs to be configured with SSL certificates.
          I will either provide a self-signed certificate or obtain one from a certificate authority.
-    (In my case, I will set up an Nginx proxy server and create the certificates).
+         (In my case, I will set up an Nginx proxy server and create the certificates.)
          After setting it up, make sure Jenkins is properly configured to point to these certificates.

      2. Master-Agent Mode:
         If I want to run Jenkins for various testing conditions in a completely isolated environment and destroy the container after each Jenkins execution, the master will only handle orchestration.
 This guarantees job performance and clear separation.

         Most importantly, it provides me with complete toolset configuration freedom—yes, you can do whatever you want without worrying about contaminating other environments.
         I can't express enough how convenient this will be for future automation in CI/CD pipelines.

      3. SSH Connection Between Master and Agent:
         SSH will be used for secure connections between the Jenkins master and agents.
         I've used pre-made SSH keys (strider_jenkins_key) and ensured they are properly set up in the Jenkins configuration for SSH-based communication.
         Jenkins agents can authenticate using SSH keys to the master for secure and passwordless connections.
         You’ll need to set the correct SSH key in Jenkins when setting up the agent node.

         But wait a moment!
         Theoretically, I don’t need to create an SSH channel between the master and agent since they already have good isolation through the Docker Compose network.
         This unintentional secure environment is possible only because I’m currently running both the master and the agent on the same physical machine.

         However, this structure will become an issue if I want to scale the agent container in the future.

      4. Using Docker Compose:
         Docker Compose allows easy management and deployment of both the master and agent.
         Since I have separate Dockerfiles for each component (master and agent), the separation of the agent container from the controller on a physical level will be much easier!
-     Docker Compose will help in defining the volumes, networks, and dependencies needed for Jenkins to function across your setup, ensuring smooth operations and deployment.
+        Docker Compose will help define the volumes, networks, and dependencies needed for Jenkins to function across your setup, ensuring smooth operations and deployment.